sonu-shivcharan/fullstack-intern-assignment/frontend/README.md

 # Frontend Setup Guide

-The frontend is built with React 19, Vite, TanStack Start/Router, and styled with Tailwind CSS (v4) and Radix UI primitives.
+The frontend is built with React 19, Vite, TanStack Start/Router, and styled with Tailwind CSS (v4) and ShadcnUI

 ## Prerequisites